TimiBorisov/Tihomir-Borisov/README.md

-## This site is hosted on GitHub Pages, a service provided by GitHub to host static websites directly from a GitHub repository.
+## This site is hosted on GitHub Pages, static websites directly from a My GitHub repository.

 ## Content of the HTML Website
 The website features: